Syllabus

 One of MATH 200, 217, 226, 253 or 254.

-Note: STAT 302 is equivalent to MATH 302.
+STAT 302 is equivalent to MATH 302.
 Proofs and formal mathematical reasoning and argumentation are an important component of the course.

-“Structured Office Hours” / “Tutorials”: A number of weekly office hours from each member of the teaching team will be announced on Canvas.
-These “structured office hours” are opportunities for you to work on selected problems with the guidance of a TA (similar to tutorial sessions).
+Weekly office hours from each member of the teaching team will be posted on Canvas.
+These are opportunities for you to work on selected problems with the guidance of a TA (similar to tutorial sessions).
+You may attend any session that fits your schedule, regardless of your registered section.

 Course description